The Harmful Effects Of Construction Waste On The Environment And What We Can Do About It

-Piles of rubble encroaching the pavements!
-Mounds of construction materials being dumped on the roadside!
-Dirt and debris from the demolitions spilling onto the streets from the uncovered, unfenced construction sites!
+Piles of rubble encroaching the pavements.
+Mounds of construction materials being dumped on the roadside.
+Dirt and debris from the demolitions spilling onto the streets from the uncovered, unfenced construction sites.

 According to a 2015 study, antiquated construction standards, practised across thousands of building sites, fill up the air with a huge amount of coarse pollutants.
 This phenomenon, in turn, is strongly linked to heart disease.

-However, Delhi is not the only city to be suffering from the onslaught of construction waste; the picture is more or less the same across the subcontinent.
+However, Delhi is not the only city to be suffering from the onslaught of construction waste; the situation is more-or-less the same across the Indian subcontinent.
 Construction activities result in the accumulation of huge amounts of solid waste, comprising concrete chunks, stones, sand, gravel, bricks, wood, and event glass, metal and the worst one – plastic.
-Hence, the management of construction waste has become a big headache for urban planners, nationwide.
+As a result, the management of construction waste has become a big headache for urban planners, nationwide.
 Moreover, diminishing availability of dumping sites on the one hand and ever-increasing volume of rubble, on the other hand make the situation even more critical.
 No wonder, the waste disposal expenses are on the rise.